 Each cryptocurrency will have some basic historical price data displayed as well as the option to either buy or sell this cryptocurrency.

-Coinbase offers account holders a number of different methods for using their cryptocurrency for transactions, including physical goods, digital products, gift cards, and donations or gifts.
+Coinbase offers account holders several different methods for using their cryptocurrency for transactions, including physical goods, digital products, gift cards, and donations or gifts.

 Most cryptocurrency transactions will be handled using merchant-hosted software, requiring only some basic account information to confirm the transaction from Coinbase.